Engee documentation

 line2 = PlotlyJS.scatter(x=2018:2022, y=[6.419, 6.300, 6.376, 6.330, 6,125], mode="lines+markers", name= "Brazil", line_width=0.5);

-Now you can create an object where parameters of the chart appearance will be set.
-This approach is convenient if there is a need for a uniform style of charts.
-The library allows you to use a lot of appearance settings.
-You can sign the chart, choose the thickness of lines, colours (and the choice of colours can be set in different ways).
+Now you can create an object in which the graph appearance parameters will be set.
+This approach is useful if there is a need for a unified chart style.
+The library allows you to use a variety of appearance settings.
+You can sign the graph, choose the line thickness, and colors (and the color selection can be set in different ways).

 layout = PlotlyJS.Layout(title="Gross National Happiness", xaxis_range=[2018, 2022], yaxis_range=[5, 8], paper_bgcolor="RGB(250,249,245)", plot_bgcolor="#F5F3EC");

-The plot function is used for plotting graphs.
-If you want to plot several graphs in one, they should be written as a vector:
+The plot function is used for plotting.
+If you want to plot multiple graphs in one, they should be written as a vector.:

 PlotlyJS.plot([line1, line2], layout)